 - Operational quality, a people-centric operating culture, and effective technology systems.

-- Well defined restaurant roll out and development process.
+- Well defined restaurant rollout and development process.

 - Experienced, passionate, and professional management team.